 |Competition||The co-ventures’ can be in competing for business and no such restriction is placed on them unless the restriction incorporated in Joint Venture agreements.||In partnership, partners are not generally allowed to be in competing for business.|

 |Purpose||It is a terminable profit-seeking venture.||It is a continuing profit-seeking enterprise.|

-Joint Venture vs Partnership are the forms of business, but they are the two different entities, which differ from each other as mentioned above and these two terms come into pictures when an individual or business needs an additional fund or technical expertise.
+Joint Venture vs Partnership are the forms of business, but they are two different entities, which differ from each other as mentioned above and these two terms come into the picture when an individual or business needs an additional fund or technical expertise.
 Nowadays various companies form a joint venture to complete a precise goal and once the goal completed the joint venture between them also comes to an end.

 This has been a guide to the top difference between Joint Venture vs Partnership.
-Here we also discuss the Joint Venture vs Partnership key differences with infographics and comparison table.
+Here we also discuss the Joint Venture vs Partnership key differences with infographics and a comparison table.
 You may also have a look at the following articles to learn more-